 He frowns slightly, "I just got here!"
 This, again, causes laughter from the boys.
 I watch as he adjusts his bandanna to fit his head once again, and look away once his eyes meet mine.

 "She just wants to know if you guys could try to practice somewhere else.
 Or, maybe, not at 8:30 in the morning.
 That's a bit early," I say, understanding that people who are not morning people, like my mother, are not content with loud rock music at that hour.

 Luke walks over to me and slings an arm around my shoulders.
 I notice the large number of holes in his shirt, and poke at them, causing him to laugh.
 "You need to lighten up, Collins.
 Stop doing everything your parents tell you to do.
 Let loose."

 Michael, who has been silent aside from his laughs finally adds to the conversation, "Why don't you come watch our gig tonight?
 I'm sure Luke here can set you up with good seats."

 The drummer laughs, "Mikey, there were, like, twelve people at our last gig.
 I'm sure she won't be fighting for a great seat."

-I shrug, and get a little uncomfortable, "I don't know.
+I shrug, and feel a little uncomfortable, "I don't know.
 Our Bio midterm is this week, and I really should study for it."

 The three boys groan.
+The drummer still looks slightly confused.
 "Lily, I know you've been ready for that mid-term for weeks.
 Plus, it's a Saturday.
-You're allowed out then, aren't you."
+You're allowed out then, aren't you?"
 I sigh at Calum's excellent memory skills.